semantic-release/condition-travis/README.md

 ### With multiple jobs on different Node versions and OS

-If there is multiple Node version and OS configured, [travis-deploy-once](https://github.com/semantic-release/travis-deploy-once) will guarantee that `semantic-release` is executed on the highest Node version, after all other jobs are successful, without any additionnal configurations.
+If there are multiple Node versions and OSs configured, [travis-deploy-once](https://github.com/semantic-release/travis-deploy-once) will guarantee that `semantic-release` is executed on the highest Node version, after all other jobs are successful, without any additional configurations.

 ```yml
 language: node_js